bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:54 AM CT, March 08</p>
+<p class="updated_time"> Latest data: 11:56 AM CT, March 08</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 10° *colder* than yesterday.
+Today's high is 55°, which is 11° *colder* than yesterday.
 Tomorrow is expected to be 9° **warmer** than today.

 Currently:

-- 38°
+- 48°
-- Mostly Cloudy
+- Clear
-- 87% humidity
+- 77% humidity
-- 8 mph wind
+- 10 mph wind
-- 80% cloud cover
+- 8% cloud cover
-- 24 AQI 🟩
+- 25 AQI 🟩
-- 0.34 inches of rain in the past 24 hours
+- 0.02 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>